shandianchengzi/rt-thread/bsp/stm32/stm32g474-st-nucleo/README.md

 \- One SAI
 \- USB device
 \- UCPD
-The devices operate in the -40 to +85 °C (+105 °C junction) and -40 to +125 °C (+130 °C junction) temperature ranges from a 1.71 to 3.6 V power supply.
+The devices operate in the -40 to +85 C (+105 C junction) and -40 to +125 C (+130 C junction) temperature ranges from a 1.71 to 3.6 V power supply.
 A comprehensive set of power-saving modes allows the design of low-power applications.
 Some independent power supplies are supported including an analog independent supply input for ADC, DAC, OPAMPs and comparators.
 A VBAT input allows backup of the RTC and the registers.
 The STM32G474xB/xC/xE family offers 9 packages from 48-pin to 128-pin.

 #### KEY FEATURES

-- Core: Arm® 32-bit Cortex®-M4 CPU with FPU, Adaptive real-time accelerator (ART Accelerator) allowing 0-wait-state execution from Flash memory, frequency up to 170 MHz with 213 DMIPS, MPU, DSP instructions
+- Core: Arm 32-bit Cortex-M4 CPU with FPU, Adaptive real-time accelerator (ART Accelerator) allowing 0-wait-state execution from Flash memory, frequency up to 170 MHz with 213 DMIPS, MPU, DSP instructions
 - Operating conditions:
   - VDD, VDDA voltage range: 1.71 V to 3.6 V
 - Mathematical hardware accelerators